-In its first occurrence (in our text), Jacob is overcome with thankful emotion at the news that his beloved son, long given up for dead, is still alive.
-For a very different reason, Pharaoh later cried: "Entreat the LORD (for it is enough) that there be no more mighty thunderings and hail" (Exodus 9:28).
+In its first occurrence (our text), Jacob is overcome with thankful emotion at the news his beloved son, long thought dead, is still alive.
+For a very different reason, Pharaoh later cried: “Entreat the LORD (for it is enough) that there be no more mighty thunderings and hail” (Exodus 9:28).

 On the other hand, “there are three things that are never satisfied, yea, four things say not, It is enough: The grave; and the barren womb; the earth that is not filled with water; and the fire that saith not, It is enough” (Proverbs 30:15-16).

-In the New Testament, Jesus said: "It is enough for the disciple that he be as his master, and the servant as his lord" (Matthew 10:25).
-As the time of His arrest was drawing near, He told His disciples: "It is enough, the hour is come" (Mark 14:41).
-When they produced two swords, "he said unto them, It is enough" (Luke 22:38).
+In the New Testament, Jesus said: “It is enough for the disciple that he be as his master, and the servant as his lord” (Matthew 10:25).
+As His arrest drew near, He told His disciples: “It is enough, the hour is come” (Mark 14:41).
+When they produced two swords, “he said unto them, It is enough” (Luke 22:38).

-There obviously are many types of circumstances which can lead one to cry: "Enough!"
-But "in the ages to come," there will never be an end to "the exceeding riches of his grace in his kindness toward us through Christ Jesus" (Ephesians 2:7).
+There are many types of circumstances that can lead one to cry “Enough!”
+But “in the ages to come,” there will never be an end to “the exceeding riches of his grace in his kindness toward us through Christ Jesus” (Ephesians 2:7).
 We can never get enough of God!
 HMM

 It Is Enough

 Hello, I’m Bill West, ICR’s System Administrator.
 Thirteen years ago, a man dedicated to God’s Word shared the gospel with me, and...